denilsonsa/atmega8-magnetometer-usb-mouse/README.md

        with the bootloader.
     6. Set `ENABLE_KEYBOARD`, `ENABLE_MOUSE` and `ENABLE_FULL_MENU` to `1` or
        `0`, according to what you want in the final firmware.
-Look at the comments in that file for more detailed information.
+Look at the comments in that file for detailed information.

 5. Run `make writefuse` to write the fuse bits.